Atlantic flyingfish: Juvenile traits

+Their juvenile appearance differs from adult Atlantic flyingfish.
+The dorsal fins of juveniles are often unevenly pigmented, and they tend to have short mandibular barbels on their chins which are sensory organs used to sense their surroundings.
+Young Atlantic flyingfish up to 15 cm can have transparent pectorals and often swim in harbors or bays.^{ :124} The pectoral fin rays of juveniles are short in comparison to adults.
+At the time of hatching, Atlantic flyingfish are only 4 mm in length and sexual maturity is not reached until around 200 mm in length.

 Distribution and habitat

-As its name suggests, the Atlantic flyingfish is only found in the pelagic zone to the neritic zone in the Atlantic Ocean which are the upper open areas and the shallow parts of the ocean.
-Atlantic flyingfish live in surface waters near shore, where they are preyed upon by several species of larger fishes and seabirds, such as the Wahoo and Sooty tern.
+As its name suggests, the Atlantic flyingfish is only found in the pelagic to neritic zones of the Atlantic Ocean.
+Atlantic flyingfish live in surface waters near shore, where they are preyed upon by several species of larger fishes and seabirds, such as the wahoo and Sooty tern..